UK's Johnson rebuffs Merkel over COVID risk at Wembley soccer matches

-LONDON, July 2 (Reuters) - British Prime Minister Boris Johnson rebuffed concerns raised by German Chancellor Angela Merkel, during a visit to Britain, that big crowds at upcoming Euro 2020 soccer matches in London could accelerate the spread of COVID-19.
+LONDON (Reuters) -British Prime Minister Boris Johnson rebuffed concerns raised by German Chancellor Angela Merkel, during a visit to Britain, that big crowds at upcoming Euro 2020 soccer matches in London could accelerate the spread of COVID-19.

 Johnson, speaking alongside Merkel at a joint news conference, said he did not plan to order a reduction in crowds attending the remaining tournament matches at Wembley Stadium.